What to see in Altea

 © El Cranc, beach bar in Altea

 The gastronomic offer of Altea is at the height of a destination as charming as this.
 Variety and quality are two adjectives that could define the delicacies that you will be able to taste here.
-Restaurants for all tastes and budgets, not to mention beautiful cafes, artisan ice cream and handmade pastries.
+Restaurants for all tastes and budgets, without forgetting beautiful cafes, artisan ice cream and artisan pastries.

-To talk about restaurants in Altea, we leave you with the article by Marina Vega, a journalist specialized in gastronomy who knows them better than anyone.
+To talk about restaurants in Altea, we leave you with the article by Marina Vega, a journalist specialized in gastronomy who knows them better than anyone: where to eat in Altea.

 If your weakness is sweets, you can’t miss Pastisseria Dolç to try their famous abelicos, croissants or new your rolls; be careful, they are addictive!
 Also well known (and appreciated) are the artisan ice creams of Qvo, right in the historic center.